AlmasB/FXGL/README.md

 FXGL is fully modular, so new contributors do not need to understand the entire codebase, only the module to which the contribution is made.
 Contributions will be reviewed in accordance with the [Code of Conduct](CODE_OF_CONDUCT.md).

-You can support the FXGL development / show interest by simply starring the repo or becoming a [sponsor](https://github.com/sponsors/AlmasB).
+You can support the FXGL development or show interest by simply starring the repo or becoming a [sponsor](https://github.com/sponsors/AlmasB).

 ### Sponsors